AbhiVikrant/Word-Bank-Readme/README.md

     * [new branch]      5-contribution-update -> 5-contribution-update
      ```

-#### After making the push to origin, you need to be done pull request.
+#### After making the push to origin, you need to create the pull request.

 ### Steps require for doing pull request:
 1. Go to https://github.com/<your GitHub name>/word-bank